 (Adds new rule for bunker fuel sellers, risk for ship owners)

-LONDON, Nov 16 (Reuters) - Ships which do not meet cuts to the amount of sulphur they can burn in their engines risk being declared "unseaworthy", the International Maritime Organization (IMO) said on Thursday.
+LONDON, Nov 16 (Reuters) - Ships which do not meet cuts to the amount of sulfur they can burn in their engines risk being declared "unseaworthy," the International Maritime Organization (IMO) said on Thursday.

-Shippers and refiner are not sure how they will comply with rules finalised last year which require ships worldwide to cut sulphur emissions from 3.5 to 0.5 percent by 2020.
+Shippers and refiner are not sure how they will comply with rules finalized last year which require ships worldwide to cut sulfur emissions from 3.5 to 0.5 percent by 2020.

 The IMO said there would be no delays or exceptions to the coming rules, whether or not the industry takes the steps it needs to comply, and warned that all parties face consequences if they do not play their part.